11 Things You Should Know About Chapter 11 Bankruptcy

-When a debtor is a small business engaged in commercial or business activities and the total non-contingent liquidated secured and unsecured debts are $2,566,050 or less, the court doesn’t have to appoint a creditor’s committee.
-This can make the process less expensive for the debtor.
+When a debtor files a small business case they must be engaged in commercial or business activities and the total non-contingent liquidated secured and unsecured debts are $3,024,725 or less, or if they choose to file under subchapter V, the small business should have a combined total secured and unsecured debts of $7,500,000 or less, but not less than 50 percent of which arose from the commercial or business activities of the debtor, the court does not have to appoint a creditor’s committee.

 When you file bankruptcy, an automatic stay goes into effect that prevents almost all creditors from taking action against you for a limited period of time.
 The intent is that the business, as the debtor, will have a short period of time to create a plan of reorganization free from harassment and legal actions against it by creditors.

 The stay remains in effect until the end of the proceeding or until the court modifies it.
 Although an automatic stay limits creditor actions against your business, it doesn’t mean creditors are required to continue to lend additional money to the company, which can create a cash flow problem.

 Courts are required to charge you a $1,167 case filing fee and a $571 miscellaneous administrative fee when you file for bankruptcy.
 The court can permit you to pay both the case filing fee and the miscellaneous administrative fee over time if you can’t pay them all at once.
 You’re limited to no more than four installments per fee, the last of which must be paid no later than 120 days after you file.
 Failure to pay will result in a dismissal of the case.